CrunchyData/pg_parquet/README.md

 # pg_parquet
-`pg_parquet` is a PostgreSQL extension that allows you to read and write Parquet files from PostgreSQL via `COPY TO/FROM` commands.
+`pg_parquet` is a PostgreSQL extension that allows you to read and write Parquet files, which are located in `S3` or `file system`, from PostgreSQL via `COPY TO/FROM` commands.
 It heavily uses [Apache Arrow](https://arrow.apache.org/rust/arrow/) project to read and write Parquet files and [pgrx](https://github.com/pgcentralfoundation/pgrx) project to extend PostgreSQL's `COPY` command.

 ## Usage
 You can use PostgreSQL's `COPY` command to read and write Parquet files.
 Below is an example of how to write a PostgreSQL table, with complex types, into a Parquet file and then to read the Parquet file content back into the same table.